onlyquake/xonotic-wiki/Creating-bot-waypoints.md

 Recomended settings:
 ```
-bot_nofire 1           // when set, bots never fire
+bot_nofire 1
-bot_debug_goalstack 1  // visualize the current path that each bot is following
+bot_debug_goalstack 1
-skill 4                // waypoints should work well at least with bots with medium movement skill
+skill 4
 bot_number 1
 ```

-Check how well bot navigates the map with your waypoints: add a single bot with medium skills and spectate it (preferably in free third person view by pressing twice `BACKSPACE` once you are spectator); if you notice it takes weird paths (zigzags), gets stuck, bumps into walls, falls down or can't jump an obstacle on some links try to fix them by creating a slightly different route that is more reliable.
+Check how well bot navigates the map with your waypoints: add a single bot with medium skills (`skill 4`) and spectate it (preferably in free third person view by pressing `BACKSPACE` twice once you are spectator so you can change camera angles with your mouse); if you notice it takes weird paths (zigzags), gets stuck, bumps into walls, falls down or can't jump an obstacle on some links try to fix them by creating a slightly different route that is more reliable.
 It is also a good idea to test how high skilled bots behave as they can bunnyhop (skill 7 and higher).